fetgrigory/Voice_Assistant/README.md

 * **Information Retrieval (`NetworkActions` Class):**
     * `web_search()`: Searches Google using `webbrowser` to open the link in a browser.
 The query is formed by concatenating the search query with the base Google URL.
 Example: `https://www.google.com/search?q={search_query}`.
     * `wikipedia_search()`: Searches Wikipedia (handling `wikipedia.exceptions.PageError` exceptions when information is missing).
     * `check_searching()`: heck_searching(): Determines the search type based on keywords in the query.
 It should specify which keywords are used to determine the search type.
-Currently, the voice assistant supports only Russian.
+Currently, the voice assistant supports only Russian language.
 The complete list of commands is in the file `commands.py`.
 * **Speech Synthesis:** `pyttsx3` converts text responses into speech.